 Create Your Own Ideas!

-There are more ideas then there are days in December so be sure to be creative and come up with some ideas of your own.
-Here’s a few more to get your creativity jump-started:
+There are more ideas than there are days in December so be sure to be creative and come up with some ideas of your own.
+Here are a few more to get your creativity jump-started:

-If you are looking to add this tradition to your family, there are a variety of beautiful wooden advent calendars available on Amazon to get you started.
+- If you are looking to add this tradition to your family, there are a variety of beautiful wooden advent calendars available on Amazon to get you started.
 Click here to purchase your traditional wooden advent calendar with 24 drawers and lights!

 Is this a sponsored post?: No, we were not paid for this post.
 We simply want to share amazing experiences and adventures with our followers!
 We hope this inspires you and your family to get outside and try something new!